• Templates

 Document Preparation

-Just as school administrators would have prepared paper documents for enrollment in the past, they needed to prepare digital registration forms to upload and request e-signatures.
-Since they used Smallpdf's eSign tool for this exercise, they could either upload a Word document and convert it to a PDF, or simply upload a scan of the existing paper document if a digital file wasn't available, and create editable fields for parents to fill in text before e-signing.
+Just as school administrators would have prepared paper documents for enrollment in the past, they faced the challenge to prepare digital registration forms.
+Apart from that, they also needed to upload these forms and request e-signatures from parents.
+Since they used Smallpdf's eSign tool for this exercise, they had to choice to either upload a Word document and convert it to a PDF, or simply upload a scan of the existing paper document.
+The latter was particularly handy if there was no digital version of the form and it saved the time of creating one from scratch.
+The eSign tool also let the administrators create editable fields for parents to fill in text before e-signing.

 Request Signatures & Show Parents Where To Sign

-Once the document was uploaded, the teacher or school administrator input the parents’ or guardians’ email address into the "Signer" pane on the right side of the page.
-From here, they used the "Drag & Drop" feature to place a note on the document, showing each parent where to sign.
+Once the document was uploaded, the teacher or school administrator input the parents’ or guardians’ email address into the “Signee” pane on the right side of the page.
+From here, they used the “Drag & Drop” feature to place a note on the showing each parent where to sign.

 Share the Document for Signing

-With the document prepared and signees added and shown where to sign, the document was ready to be shared.
-All the administrators had to do next was press a single button to release the document for signing.
-Recipients then received a link, plus instructions, to complete and sign the document, which they did by filling in the form, and finally, creating and placing their signatures.
-Once all signing was complete, the person issuing the sign request, plus all signees involved, received a link to a copy of the completed document—straight to their email inboxes.
+With the document prepared and signees added and shown where to sign, the file was ready to be shared.
+All the administrators had to do next was press a single button to send out the document for signing.
+Once done, recipients then received a link, plus instructions, to complete and sign the document per email.
+To do so, they only had to click on the link, fill out the form, and, finally, create and place their signature within eSign..
+Once the signing was complete, the person issuing the signature request, plus all signees involved, received a link to a copy of the completed document—straight to their email inboxes.

-As administrators received notifications that the documents issued for signing had been signed by all parties, they followed the link to the completed document sent to their email, where they could open it and download it to their device.
+Whenever administrators received a notification that the document issued for signing had been signed by all parties, they followed the link to the completed document from their email.
+They were sent directly to the signed document to check everything was done correctly and finally download the signed registration form to their device

-PDF Management for Internal Admin & Board Meetings
+PDF Management for Internal Administration & Board Meetings

 Untitled design (3)